 To retain more water and absorb it well, you can add mulch to the soil.
 It will help the soil keep more water on the surface.
 Also, ensure that your soil is porous and drains excess water easily.

-- Indoor & outdoor use - Design to be lightweight and portable, easy to carry around for outdoor use, ideal soil test tool kit for home plants, garden, lawn and farm, but do not use it to test any liquids
+- Universal Use: Lightweight and portable, easy to carry around for indoor & outdoor use, ideal soil test tool kit for home plants, garden, lawn and farm, but do not use it to test any liquids.

 Nutrient Deficiency in the Soil